csoeller/PYME-test-env/README.md

 First, we need a working conda/mamba install on that machine.
 On windows we currently recommend a [miniforge](https://github.com/conda-forge/miniforge) based install.
 On mac we have so far used a [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) install, but a recent test with miniforge on an intel mac worked fine, too. `mamba` based installs require [miniforge](https://github.com/conda-forge/miniforge) and are recommended because of the much faster dependency resolution, particularly on windows.
 We describe below how to select between conda and mamba based installs.

+#### Required python packages in the base environment

 We also require `pyyaml` in your `base` environment, which can be added with

     conda install -n base pyyaml

+In addition, the `requests` package is needed but that seems to be included by default as it is probably a dependency for `conda` itself.
+If you do get an error that the `requests` module cannot be imported please let us know as this would be a first.

 We then just need a copy of this repo (`PYME-test-env`) unpacked into a directory on the target machine.
 No further installation process is required.

+#### Compiler tool set

 Finally, we need a working compiler tool set.
 On windows we have instructions how to get that in this [document](https://github.com/csoeller/pyme-install-docs/blob/master/Installing-a-compiler-on-windows.md).
-On macs you can follow [this description](https://mac.install.guide/commandlinetools/4.html) on how to get just the xcode command line tools on your system.
+On macs you can follow [this description](https://mac.install.guide/commandlinetools/4.html) on how to get the xcode command line tools on your system (if these are not already installed.

 ### Building the environment